 A key part to growing a beautiful Orchid with flowers that last for a long time, is actually choosing the right Orchid for the environment they are going to be living in.

-Here are the key things that you need to consider about choosing an Orchid:
+Here are the key things that you need to consider when choosing an Orchid:

 1. Choose a suitable environment with a temperature that suits the orchid type

 When buying an Orchid one of the first things you should consider is the temperature where the Orchid will be placed.
 You can easily find this out by placing a thermometer in the growing area and noting the minimum and maximum temperatures.